alfwatt/LiveBundle/README.md

 ## Keep your Resources Fresh

-NSBundle+LiveBundle is a category to provide dynamic updating of resources from your web server.
+`NSBundle+LiveBundle` is a category which provides dynamic updating of resources from your web server.

-Let's say you have a resource, any resource will do, but for e.g. a plist which contains a list of your companies products which is stored inside MyApplication's bundle as a resource:
+Let's say you have a resource, any resource will do, but for e.g. a plist which contains a list of your companies products, their prices, and links to purchase them; which is stored inside MyApplication's bundle as a resource:

     MyApplication.app/Contents/Resources/productTable.plist

 And let's say you want to add a new product, or change a price for asale, or update a link, but don't want to release a new version of your app or write a web server that hosts an API or the code to support it?

 LiveBundle provides infrastructure for hosting bundle resources on your web server at a URL that you specify, so that your app can check to see if there is an updated version of the resource avaliable for download:

     https://exaple.com/support/livebundle/com.example.myapplication/productsTable.plist